Prints and drawings

 The House's archives are currently being catalogued.

 Dr Johnson's House holds a collection of 40 manuscripts, many of which are in Johnson's hand.
-Further details of these manuscripts will be included on our new library catalogue, launching in Summer 2012.

 The House's collection also includes porcelain from the services of Mrs Thrale, James Boswell and Sir Joshua Reynolds; Georgian furniture; Johnson's walking stick, letter case and portrait medallion, as well as Johnsoniana and other ephemera.